gangueboris/AnimeQuiz-BackEnd/README.md

 ## How to deploy the backEnd on Render.com

-1. Choose Web Service on Render.com
-2. Create a DockerFile in the root of the backEnd application
+1. Create a DockerFile in the root of the backEnd application
-3.
+2. Choose Web Services on Render.com